toorusr/customwindow/README.md

 Well, okay, to this point you should have kept up with me.
 Now we will figure out together, because I don't actually remember at this point how the script works, how we can get something like a window out of this.

-To do so we have my beautiful code and some comments. *Okay, I just have realised that I have not written any comments.*
+To do so we have my beautiful code and some comments. *Okay, I just have realised that I have not written any usefull comments.*

 At first to start the script we open up a terminal and type
 ```bash